marcodelmastro/AdventOfCode2018/README.md

     * Part 1: 2021-02-14.
 Directed graph analysis using `networkx` library, plus my own implementation of topological sorting.
 	* Part 2: 2021-03-08.
 Using `networkx` `in_degree()` method to flag nodes with no incoming connection, and the graph itself a s queue of nodes to be completed by removing completed nodes from graph with `remove_nodes_from`.
 It's a somewhat disctructive solution, I might have used a `deque()` or similar to implement the queue, but then I should have also kept track independently of something similar to `in_degree` and updated it with each parent node completion.
 * **Day 8**:
+    * Part 1: 2021-03-11.
+Recursive call to same function.
+Popping value from list before and after recursive calls, passing remaining value list and current sum.
+I don't know why this problem scared be and I only found the gut to attack it after having solved many lated days.
+Part 1 one was ultimately relatively simple if embracing recursion power.
+    * Part 2:
 * **Day 9**: 2021-02-16
     * Double-sided linked list, implemented as a dictionary of size-2 list (left and right neighbours of key marble)
     * Using `defaultdict` to keep track of played marbles for faster access